mcrowe/codecore-js/notes/day5.md

 # Housekeeping

 Who handed in Jukebox from last time?
-- Tyler, Brandyn, Merle, Ben, Paulo
+- Tyler, Brandyn, Merle, Ben, Paulo, You?